MRobi1/jailman/.github/PULL_REQUEST_TEMPLATE/new_blueprint.md

 ---
-name: New Blueprint
+name: New plugin
-about: Submit a new blueprint to help us expand JailMan
+about: Submit a new plugin to help us expand JailMan
 title: ''
 labels: feature
 assignees: ''